 Coloring is a category where the Bernedoodle vs Sheepadoodle vary significantly.
 While both breeds can come in a variety of colors, there are patterns that are more similar for each.

 Sheepadoodles are generally more than one color.
 Usually they are white mixed with either black, gray, red, or brown.
 Bernedoodles are often similar in coloring to the Bernese Mountain Dog, containing white, black, and tan.
-Bernedoodles have some more unique colorings as well including a blue merle color and a “phantom” coloring.
+Bernedoodles have some more unique colorings as well including a blue merle, a sable color combination, and “phantom” coloring.

 Bernedoodle vs Sheepadoodle: Grooming & Maintenance